 As Interim Accounting Officer, Chief Executive Officer of The Warriner Multi Academy Trust has responsibility for reviewing the effectiveness of the system of internal control.
-During the year ended 31 August 2021 the review has been informed by:
+During the year ended 31 August 2022 the review has been informed by:

-- the work of the[internal auditor; - the work of the external auditors; - the financial management and governance self-assessment process, including the School Resource Management Self-Assessment Tool; and - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the financial management and governance self-assessment process, including the School Resource Management Self-Assessment Tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework; and - the work of the external auditors; - correspondence from ESFA e.g. FNtl/Ntl and 'minded to' letters.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Resources & Audit Committee and a plan to ensure ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Resources and Audit Committee and by the Notice to Improve issued by the ESFA in January 2022, and a plan to ensure compliance with the Notice to Improve is in place and discussions on this are ongoing at the date of this report.

-Approved by order of the members of the Board of Trustees on 9 December 2021 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 30 December 2022 and signed on their behalf by:

-N Garrett Chair of Trustees Dr A Kay Interim Accounting Officer
+C Watt Chair of Trustees Dr A Kay

+Interim Accounting Officer